Last Updated on: 15th January 2023, 09:29 am

 The Positive Side of Puerto Ayora

 The people were very friendly and accommodating.
 As long as you had a smile on your face you were greeted with numerous “buenos dias”, “holas”, and even a few “hellos” while walking down the street.

 The town is small enough that you can walk anywhere.
 If you don’t want to walk, a taxi costs only $1.50 anywhere in town.

 Laundry services called lavanderias will wash, dry, and fold your clothes for peanuts.
 Seriously, we spent $8 a week to have clothing for the two of us laundered.
 This and the taxis are about the only bargains you’ll find.

 There is a wonderful bike path that travels the main road out of town to the highlands town of Santa Rosa, 13 miles (21 km) away.
 This is where the tortoise reserve is.

 The hostels and hotels all appeared to be well built, clean, and relatively comfortable, at least from the outside.
 And of course, if you’re willing to pay the price, you can stay at five-star hotels like the Finch Bay Galapagos Hotel for more than $400 per night or the Hotel Angermeyer Waterfront Inn for $300 per night.

 The Other Side of Puerto Ayora

 Despite the high price tag associated with a Galapagos trip, this is a poor area.
 Buildings alternate from being well-kept to ramshackle, often on the same street.

 Sidewalks and street are dangerously uneven.
 It is not unusual to have to avoid holes a few feet deep.

-Air conditioning is truly a luxury.
+Air conditioning is a luxury.
 We were lucky to have it in our bedroom.
 Not even stores, restaurants, or gyms are air-conditioned.

 Litter is everywhere.
 The beaches and natural sights we visited were pristine but the town was not.